pavitranew/session-7-rest-ang/README.md

 });
 ```

-Here is the alternate using mLab
+Here is the alternate using mLab:

 ```js
 const express = require('express');